nodescraper/interestingnotch/README.md

 - **Multi-game paging** — swipe or scroll through multiple followed matches directly inside the notch.
 - **Team drill-in** — move from leagues to teams to fixtures without leaving the widget library flow.
 - **Match detail** — open a full summary view with key events, stat bars, venue info, and status.
+- **Live Formula 1** — constructor, team colour, gap to leader, and laps for each driver, refreshed live.

 ---